 Yet, you’re busy and can’t spend hours either.
 Furthermore, it’s a tiring and error-prone task.

-So, Route4Me has come up with a solution to the problem: An in-app address scanner for Android users.
+So, Route4Me has come up with a solution to the problem: An in-app address scanner for both Android and iPhone users.
 We explain this new feature in detail below.

 What Does the In-App Address Scanner Do?

 Route4Me’s in-app address scanner comes with optical character recognition (OCR) technology.
 This helps you scan the address on each package within minutes, suggests geocoded address options to choose from, and lets you instantly add scanned addresses to new or planned routes.

 What Benefits Does the In-App Address Scanner Offer?